 “In all my years of teaching a careers class, I have never had a student raise their hand and say ‘I want to be an addict!”
 (LaRiviere, Sara Ed.D, Interview 2011).
 No one wants to be addicted.
 And, no one wants to be around someone who is addicted.
 Often people ask “Why don’t they just quit?
 Why don’t they stay sober?
 Do they like their lives?”

-Abnormal patterns of brain wave activity found in the qEEG such as an increased or a decreased brainwaves activity can be regarded as a sign of brain dysfunction and can be correlated with specific symptomatology.
-A variety of qEEG studies of addicts, have shown specific abnormal patterns of brainwave activity typical of this population.
+Abnormal patterns of brain wave activity found in the qEEG such as an increased or a decreased brainwave activity can be regarded as a sign of brain dysfunction and can be correlated with specific symptomatology.
+A variety of qEEG studies of addicts have shown specific abnormal patterns of brainwave activity typical of this population.

 The qEEG studies of Methamphetamine users showed an increase in delta and theta bands as compared to non-drug-using controls.
 These studies suggest that methamphetamine abuse is associated with psychomotor slowing and frontal executive deficits.

-Neurofeedback can help clients to train their brains to produce a more normal brainwave activity thus reducing their need to self medicate a brain imbalance.
+Neurofeedback can help clients train their brains to produce a more normal brainwave activity thus reducing their need to self medicate a brain imbalance.
 As a result, cravings are reduced, recovery is enhanced and relapse becomes less likely.
+However, addictions are not predicated only on physical (brain) instabilities.
+Since research shows a person’s emotional growth becomes impaired as soon as drug/alcohol abuse begins, we know our neurofeedback clients who have counseling included in their treatment plans make greater gains.